Dual-award between The University of Manchester and Tsinghua University

 About the programme

-Admission for the seventh cohort of students for The University of Manchester and Tsinghua University Dual Award PhD programme is currently being rolled out.
+Admission for the seventh cohort of students for The University of Manchester and Tsinghua University Dual Award PhD programme has now closed.

 The first-of-its-kind dual award PhD programme brings together two globally-renowned institutions at the forefront of research.